brucala/Deneb.jl/docs/src/themes.md

 chart
 ```

+The choice to increase VegaLite's default size and to enable tooltips by default is an opinionated one.
+The next section explains how to disable Deneb's default theme and use VegaLite's instead.

 ## Changing the theme

 The method `set_theme!` changes the theme during the length of your Julia session.
 For instance, the theme `:empty` disables the toplevel `config` so Vega-Lite's defaults are used: